bbrownekianda/docs/content/docs/platform/administration/scheduledtasks.md

 typora-root-url: ..\..\..\..\static
 ---

 The **Scheduled tasks** function is available to administrators and is found in the left-hand side pane, under **Administration**.
-The recycle bin holds deleted process instances, dashboard pages and process designs.
-Deleted items are held for 30 days and are permanently deleted after this time.
+The Scheduled tasks function allows you to schedule a task, that could be a process or a rule for example to send reminder emails.

 ### How to get started